curiousdannii/if/docs/gargoyle.md

 Colour numbers are encoded RGB values in the same way as the [`stylehint_TextColor` style hint](http://eblong.com/zarf/glk/glk-spec-075_5.html#s.5.1).

 The negative colour numbers are special codes with the same meanings as those from the [Z-Machine section 8.3.7](http://inform-fiction.org/zmachine/standards/z1point1/sect08.html#three).
-To change only the foreground colour or only the background colour, pass `-2` for the other parameter, which will keep the current colour unchanged.
-Pass `-1` to reset to the current style's foreground or background colour.
+To change only the foreground colour or only the background colour, pass `zcolor_Current` or `-2` for the other parameter, which will keep the current colour unchanged.
+Pass `zcolor_Default` or `-1` to reset to the current style's foreground or background colour.

+Switching to a style which has a colour stylehint set will not override the colours specified with these functions.
+These colours will continue to be used until you disable them with `zcolor_Default`, after which the style's colour stylehints will be used.

 ### Reverse mode